channharith/control-flow-practices/README.md

 required to turn in your submission by making a pull request on the original repository.

-Unless otherwise specified on the calendar, homework is due by the date specified on the course schedule.
+Homework is due by the date specified on the course schedule at 9 am PT.

 **Make a commit after each prompt.**